-- Read: ACSC: Hardening Microsoft 365, Office 2021, Office 2019 and Office 2016. - See: ACSC: Links to Adobe Flash and Java.
+- Read: ACSC: Hardening Microsoft 365, Office 2021, Office 2019 and Office 2016. - Read: Mitigating java based intrusions

 Further notes and resources

 This checklist is designed to provide you with some practical steps to help protect your business from a cyber attack.